Away With The Steiners

 The Shalwar Kameez with Dupatta (scarf) serves well as a nod to modesty as well as being a comfortable option in the hot weather.

-Where do you buy traditional clothes to wear in Pakistan?
+Wondering where you can buy traditional Pakistani clothes to wear for your travels?

 This is my favourite part of talking about what to wear in Pakistan!

 The first option is to head for the markets or bazaars in your city of arrival in the country.
-We usually arrive to Pakistan over the border from Amritsar to Lahore and head straight for Anarkali Bazaar in the old city to go shopping for shalwar kameez.
+We usually arrive to Pakistan over the border from Amritsar to Lahore and head straight out to go shopping for Shalwar Kameez.

 Aside from the markets, there are plenty of chain stores and shopping malls stocking traditional clothes to wear in Pakistan.